marishlucas/goth-go-tailwind-htmx-echo/README.md

 ### Serving with Air

-With the [Air Binary](https://github.com/cosmtrek/air) installed and moved somewhere on your PATH, run the following to serve and hot reload the application:
+With the [Air Binary](https://github.com/cosmtrek/air) installed and moved somewhere on your PATH, the first command (templ generate) will generate the HTML components and templates and then automatically run air to start the server.

 ```bash
 air